We Caught Up With Cindy Crawford and Kaia Gerber at the Best Buddies Brunch

 The ultimate way to celebrate Mother's Day this weekend?
 Why, with supermodel Cindy Crawford and her gorgeous daughter Kaia Gerber, of course.
-The stunning mother-daughter duo co-hosted a Mother’s Day Brunch on Saturday for Best Buddies International, a nonprofit founded by Anthony K. Shriver "to establish a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities."
+The stunning mother-daughter duo, each dressed in David Yurman jewels, co-hosted a Mother’s Day Brunch on Saturday for Best Buddies International, a nonprofit founded by Anthony K. Shriver "to establish a global volunteer movement that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities."

 Cindy, a Best Buddies Global Ambassador, told InStyle why this organization is so dear to her heart.
 “I’ve been doing work with Best Buddies for over 20 years, and every time...it’s just so rewarding.
 It’s fun…it just seemed such a nice way to celebrate Mother’s Day.
 So many times it’s like pressure, what are you going to do on Mother’s Day?
 I love that there was something for Kaia and I to do together, but that we are giving back."